FIT Screening Initiative with Free Clinics

 FluFIT Initiative with Local Health Departments

-Since 2016, HCB2 has partnered with Henrico Health Department to offer FIT education and screening tools to community members during their annual flu shot event.
+From 2016 – 2019, HCB2 has partnered with Henrico Health Department to offer FIT education and screening tools to community members during their annual flu shot event.
 With the help of volunteers, HCB2 reaches hundreds of people each year to provide colorectal cancer screening education and enhance understanding of family history and personal risk, knowing the symptoms of colorectal cancer and the importance of catching it early (when there are often no symptoms), and the ease of screening at home with a stool test (FIT).
 The FIT test is a relatively inexpensive, less invasive and readily accessible test for those with an average risk for colorectal cancer, which should be conducted yearly.

 Be Confident.
 Start the Conversation with your Doctor.

 - If you have a family history of polyps, or a family history of colorectal cancer.